 We are the Stockton & Darlington Railway Company and our web site is The Railway Station.
 The original Stockton & Darlington Railway Company created the first modern day rail network with a 26 mile long main line and branch lines.
-It was designed to be locomotive powered and then to help ensure a supply of locomotives, the Company also founded Robert Stephenson & Co in Newcastle to build them.
+It was designed to be locomotive powered and then to help ensure a supply of locomotives, Company members also founded Robert Stephenson & Co in Newcastle to build them.
 The railway was available for the public to use for passenger travel or for transporting goods and freight from its official opening on the 27th September 1825.
 That was the start of the modern day railway network that spread across the world.

 The Stockton & Darlington Railway (S&DR for short) was amalgamated with the Great North of England Railway (GNER) in 1863 and soon ceased to function as an independent railway operator.

 Featured snippet: What is the definition of a railway?
 A railway is essentially a transport system in which a vehicle is guided by a purpose-built track from which it cannot leave.
 The first examples of such a simple transportation system actually date back to 600 B.C in Ancient Greece!
 However the modern railway system is a permanent piece of transport infrastructure consisting of rails forming mainlines and branch lines over substantial areas.
 To be credited as the start of the modern railway, an historic railway should have been available for anyone to use, transport any merchandise or passengers, and be locomotive powered.
 It also has to have been technically and financially successful and lead to many of the things we associate with railway transport today such as railway timetables, stations with waiting facilities and baggage allowances.
 The starting point for the modern railway was therefore the Stockton & Darlington Railway.

 We refounded the S&DR not to run railways (that’s far too difficult!) but to celebrate the innovation and pioneering spirit that led to this railway being opened and run when nobody had ever run a public railway before.
 These people had vision and sought to overcome major obstacles to realise that vision.